Canadian Tire money: History

 Canadian Tire Money coupons were introduced in 1958 at CTC's gas bar located at Yonge and Davenport streets in Toronto.
 They were inspired by Muriel Billes, the wife of Canadian Tire's co-founder and first president, Alfred J. Billes, as a response to the promotional giveaways that many gas companies offered at the time.
 It was only available at Canadian Tire gas bars but was so successful that, in 1961, it was extended to the retail stores as well.
-The print on the 'notes' refers to them as "money bonus coupons".
 Until 1992, there were separate issues of coupons redeemable either at Canadian Tire gas bars, or Canadian Tire retail stores.

-From the launch of the program until 1994, CTM was issued and redeemable only at select Canadian Tire locations in Southern Ontario.
-The program was expanded to all Canadian Tire retail locations across Canada in 1995.
+Canadian Tire money coupons were issued and redeemable only at Canadian Tire stores in Eastern Canada until 1995, when the program was launched to all locations nationwide.

 Since 1961, the coupons have featured an engraving of "Sandy McTire", who sports a tam o' shanter and a stylized waxed moustache.
 A fictional character based on no specific individual, he is assumed to represent a thrifty Scotsman, the 1950s everyman of blue-collar Canada.

 Denominations

-CTM coupons are currently produced in denominations of 5, 10, 25, and 50 cents, as well as one and two dollars.
+CTM coupons that were actively issued at the program's suspension in 2020 were produced in denominations of 5, 10, 25, and 50 cents, as well as one and two dollars.